JiaminHan/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> Python 3.
-Because I'm more familiar with Python 3 than Python 2.
+Because Python 3 is more popular now.

 ### Q2.
 Which Python Version Installed